codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 ## Running tests

-Proceed with the next section about Verifying Installation.
+Proceed with the next section about [Verifying installation](https://github.com/thecodepath/android_guides/wiki/Robolectric-Installation-for-Unit-Testing#verify-installation).

 Note: currently, there is a bug in Android Studio that triggers "java.lang.RuntimeException: Stub!" errors when trying to run from the IDE (for more context, see https://github.com/robolectric/deckard-gradle/blob/master/README.md).
 If you type ./gradlew test from the command line, tests should run correctly.